 Dee, originally from the East End and now living in Southend, writes mainly non fiction books about Essex and the East End, but does have a couple of novels and a poetry compilation out there.
-She gives a lot of talks locally about her books and about writing, which raise money for Southend Mencap.
 She is passionate about the inclusion of disability in novels and about the proper use of the apostrophe!
-Next release, for March 2015, is Essex Land Girls, published by The History Press.
+Next release, for April 2019, is Struggle and Suffrage in Southend on Sea, published by The History Press.

 Roberta’s first hardback novel Abigail’s Secret, was finally published in 2008 after many rejections.
 Her eighth hardback, Duty and Deception, is due out soon.
 Roberta also writes short stories and articles, as well as Pocket Novels.
 These have since been re-issued as large print paperbacks.
 Her articles have been published in This England, Best of British, Sussex Life, Bygone Kent and The Countryman.